 Lease payments for operating leases, where substantially all the risks and benefits remain with the lessor, are charged as expenses in the periods in which they are incurred.

-h.
+g.
 Financial Instruments

 Financial assets and financial liabilities are recognized when the entity becomes a party to the contractual provisions to the instrument.
-For financial assets, this is equivalent to the date that the association commits itself to either purchase or sell the asset.
+The entity's financial instruments comprise accounts receivable (note 1I) and accounts payable (note 1m) only.